keboola/developers-docs/extend/common-interface/sandbox.md

 manually supply the application with a [data folder and configuration file](/extend/common-interface/).

-To create a sample data folder, use a [Docker Runner](/integrate/docker-bundle/) API.
+To create a sample data folder, use a [Docker Runner](/extend/docker-runner/) API.
 There are three calls available:

-- [create sandbox](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox) --- use with components with/without [registration](/extend/registration/)
+- [Create sandbox](http://docs.kebooladocker.apiary.io/#reference/sandbox/sandbox) --- Use this call to obtain a sample environment configuration when starting with development of a **new** Docker extension or Custom Science extension (for components with/without [registration](/extend/registration/)).
-- [input data](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data/create-an-input-job) --- use with already registered components
-- [dry run](http://docs.kebooladocker.apiary.io/#reference/dry-run) --- only for [debugging](/extend/docker/#debugging) registered extensions
+- [Input data](http://docs.kebooladocker.apiary.io/#reference/sandbox/input-data) --- Use this API call to obtain an environment configuration for a **registered** Docker extension (without encryption) or Transformations.
+- [Dry run](http://docs.kebooladocker.apiary.io/#reference/sandbox/dry-run) --- This API call will do
+everything except the output mapping; use it to [debug](/extend/docker/#debugging) existing applications in production without modifying files and tables in your KBC project.

-The API calls will resolve and validate the input mapping and create a configuration file.
+The API calls resolve and validate the input mapping and create a configuration file.
-Then they will archive the whole `/data/` folder and upload it to your KBC project.
+Then they archive the whole `/data/` folder and upload it to your KBC project.
-None of these API calls will write any tables or files other than the archive, so they are very safe to run.
+None of these API calls write any tables or files other than the archive, so they are very safe to run.

-The [Sandbox](http://docs.kebooladocker.apiary.io/#reference/sandbox) API call is useful for obtaining a sample environment configuration when starting with development of a new Docker Extension or Custom Science extension.

-The [Input](http://docs.kebooladocker.apiary.io/#reference/input) API call is useful for obtaining an environment configuration for a registered Docker extension (without encryption) or Transformations.

-The [Dry run](http://docs.kebooladocker.apiary.io/#reference/dry-run) API call is the last step.
-It will do everything except the output mapping and is therefore useful for debugging an existing application in production without modifying files and tables in a KBC project.

 The body structure of the first two API calls is the same.
 Before you start, you need a [KBC project](/#development-project).
 We recommend that you use [Apiary or Postman](/overview/api/) to call the API.